 So shadow attempts to be seen and heard emerge — acting out, shouting others down, being provocative, for the more extroverted; turning inward and eating away at one’s self (combined with perhaps more passive-aggressive attempts at being seen, heard, valued).

 Using a mythic lens, one possibility we have is to see the ‘wound’ as one source or clue to one of the gifts we might offer outward — gifts that are innate to our Divine nature.

 As the Dagara wise woman Sobonfu Somé has noted,

 “The wound and the gift are two sides of a single coin.
 If you only look at one side and focus on your wound, you get stuck in it.
 But if you turn the coin over to look at the pearl that is lying there, you’ll find your gift.”

 In astro-mythology, we would look at Chiron, ‘the wounded healer’ (and wise teacher), as one of the clues we find in our personal “living mythology.”
 A whole, liberated Mercury (Iris, Hermes) and Uranus/Prometheus would be among other good clues in this particular theme-thread.

-So if we feel invisible, one beautiful and healing gift might be to (1) recognize (see) ourselves, and (2) offer the gift of truly seeing and be more fully present with others who come across our path.
+So if we feel invisible, one beautiful and healing gift might be to (1) recognize (see) ourselves, and (2) offer the gift of truly seeing and being more fully present with others.

-If we feel unheard, we might intend and practice into really listening to others — an enormous gift in a world full of noise yet without a whole lot of actual listening.
+If we feel unheard, we might intend and practice into really listening to others — an enormous gift in a world full of noise yet devoid of actual listening.